Hammondvale, New Brunswick: History

 The community is 6.38 km NE from the community of Hillsdale and 3.19 km NW from Poodiac.
 The cave known as "Kitt's Cave", is also located in this community.
 It was named because it is one of the few known locations where beavers raise their young deep inside a cave in the spring.
 The cave is 141 m long and 8 m deep.

-Route 111 turns north from St. Martins through the community.
+Route 111 turns north from Fundy-St. Martins through the community.
 The Hammond River rises in the Caledonia Highlands near the community.